 The front and rear suspension uprights are fabricated from aircraft specification steel and TIG welded.
 These elements link via double fabricated steel wishbones with pushrods and rockers to three-way adjustable damper units.

 In 2007 Lola introduced the revised B07 chassis, and made available an updated aerodynamic kit for the earlier B05 and B06 chassis.
-RML carried out extensive testing and back-to-back simulations on these configurations, and in 2007 employed both variants, favouring new "07" body kit at high downforce circuits but remaining faithful to the "06" kit for the lowest downforce tracks.
-During the 2007-8 "closed season" the team carried out further dynamic testing on both the body and chassis of the EX265 and has now achieved significant improvements in handling and performance.
+RML carried out extensive testing and back-to-back simulations on both configurations, and employed the revised "07" body kit at high downforce circuits, such as Valencia in Spain.
+For the Le Mans 24 Hours the low-downforce "06" kit was employed.

 Engine